Torn by fate, neglected by the state, Goa para table tennis players train at home | Goa News - ExBulletin

 Now they’re trying the sport again, but it’s not that easy.
 When Patrick tries to return his opponents’ serve, it just rages by.
 Lloyd is also found wanting.
 His mind knows exactly what to do when a blow comes his way, but his body just doesn’t respond.

 It is understandable.
-After all, both are now in wheelchairs and play table tennis.
+After all, both are now on wheelchairs, play table tennis.

 Patrick had a normal childhood until he was 14, but the 40-year-old has muscular dystrophy, a disease that causes progressive weakness and loss of muscle mass.
 He has been in a wheelchair since 2015.